hydephp/develop/docs/architecture-concepts.md

 ### Blade

->warning 🧪 This feature is experimental, and currently does not support arrays or multi-line directives as the BladeMatter is statically parsed.
+>warning 🧪 This feature is experimental, and currently does not support multidimensional arrays or multi-line directives as the BladeMatter is statically parsed.

 Hyde v0.58.0-beta brings experimental support for creating front-matter in Blade templates, called BladeMatter.
 The actual syntax is does not use YAML; but instead PHP.
 However, the parsed end result is the same.